KipperNugget/SMRT-Fridge-TIVA-PROTO-/README.md

 switch that has recently changed from the off state to the on state (which will be acknowledged using reverse logic within the Tiva board).
 There will also be an asynchronous switch, which when pressed will “dump” the stored information (barcode and item name) to a UART thermal printer.
-Whose purpose will be to print out a grocery list of the items with switches that are not active
+Whose purpose will be to print out a grocery list of the items that are 'absent' from the management system.

 ### Microcontroller Specifications: